VipeCloud/vipecloud_api/partners_v2_0.md

 <a name="#overview"></a>Overview
 -------------
 #### What can VipeCloud's API do for you?
-   * Bring the latest (and constantly improving) email productivity tools inside your application.
+   * Bring the latest (and constantly improving) All-In-One Growth Stack tools inside your application.
-   * Let your users send trackable emails learning what emails are opened and attachments viewed, leveraging templates, and scheduling emails for later.
-   * Add a complete mass emailing solution to your application without redirecting your users to a third party application.
-   * Allow your users to make and record VOIP phone calls from inside your application.
-   * Automatically log your user's emails, email engagement, and other activities in your CRM.
-   * And much, much more!
+   * Connect your proprietary system to VipeCloud.

 #### Apply to be a VipeCloud Partner
-   * Learn about our partnership programs and [apply here](http://partners.vipecloud.com).
+   * Learn about our partnership programs and [apply here](mailto:support@vipecloud.com).

 #### General Information
    * All requests must by made from HTTPS
    * All data sent should be JSON encoded (all data received will be JSON encoded)
-   * Base URL for these functions: https://v.vipecloud.com/api/v1.1/{partner_api_slug}
+   * Base URL for these functions: https://v.vipecloud.com/api/v2.0/{partner_api_slug}
    * The api_key included in VipeCloud API calls is a unique user identifier for one of your users.
 This could be an install_id, user_key, or whatever.
 We use the term api_key.

-#### New in v1.1
-   * Signature now includes timestamp param
-   * /trigger_trackable_email endpoint.
-Send an email directly via our API

 #### Responses
    * 200 for success